BAILEY DEBARMORE

 Open Google Docs, select Tools, Voice Typing, and allow Google to access your computer’s microphone.

-• Speechnotes, on Google Chrome, is a free voice-to-text transcription tool that is also free.
+• Speechnotes, on Google Chrome, is a voice-to-text transcription tool that is also free.
 It autosaves your work and you can export documents to Drive or download.

 Learn more at speechnotes.co